 The Index is a tool to accelerate the necessary transformation of the global tobacco industry for the benefit of public health.
 By monitoring and critically evaluating tobacco companies’ behavior, including actions that either support or impede tobacco harm reduction, the Index provides objective, transparent information to all stakeholders and incentivizes companies to act more quickly and responsibly than they otherwise would.

 The global effort to curtail and address the health impacts of tobacco use – particularly smoking – has made material progress in recent decades, especially in developed countries.
-However, globally, more than a billion people still smoke, and more than seven million die prematurely every year.
+However, globally, more than a billion people still smoke, and more than eight million people die prematurely every year due to tobacco use.

-The Index will biennially rank the world’s 15 largest tobacco companies, accounting for approximately 85% of global cigarette volume, on their relative progress in supporting harm reduction.
+Every two years, the Index will rank the world’s 15 largest tobacco companies, accounting for approximately 85% of global cigarette volume, on their relative progress in supporting harm reduction.
 This ranking and supporting analyses will help stimulate innovation and competition among the companies and equip all stakeholders with valuable information for understanding and engaging with the companies to drive change.

 The Index draws on the example set by similar tools, which have helped increase awareness and drive corporate action on key topics affecting their target industries.